 A tuple is a sequence of arbitrary objects separated by commas and enclosed in parentheses.
-If the tuple contains a single object, the parentheses may be omitted.
+If the tuple contains a single object, a final comma is required; for example, x = (2,).
 Tuples support the same operations as strings; they are also immutable.
-Here is an example where the tuple rec contains another tuple (6,23,68):
+Here is an example where the tuple rec contains another tuple (6, 23, 68):